crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 Q8: Where and when was the virus sample collected?

 Let's retrieve also this specific genome.
 `esearch -db nucleotide -query "LR757998.1" | efetch -format fasta > LR757998.fasta`

-Let's append now the sequence to our existing file with the 1000 sequences using the `>>` sign.
+Let's append the sequence to our existing file with the 500 sequences using the `>>` sign.
 `cat LR757998.fasta >> SARS-CoV2.genome.nucl.fasta`

-Now, do the same for our Delta variant genome of last week.
+We will now repeat it for our Delta variant genome of last week.
 `esearch -db nucleotide -query "MW931310.1" | efetch -format fasta > MW931310.fasta`

-Let's append now the sequence to our existing file with the 1000 sequences using the `>>` sign.

 `cat MW931310.fasta >> SARS-CoV2.genome.nucl.fasta`

+And an Alpha variant from the UK.
+`esearch -db nucleotide -query "OU297363.1" | efetch -format fasta > OU297363.fasta`
+`cat OU297363.fasta >> SARS-CoV2.genome.nucl.fasta`

+A Gamma variant from South America.
+`esearch -db nucleotide -query "OK252993.1" | efetch -format fasta > OK252993.fasta`
+`cat OK252993.fasta >> SARS-CoV2.genome.nucl.fasta`

+And finally a Mu variant from North America.
+`esearch -db nucleotide -query "MZ727692.1" | efetch -format fasta > MZ727692.fasta`
+`cat MZ727692.fasta >> SARS-CoV2.genome.nucl.fasta`

+Our `SARS-CoV2.genome.nucl.fasta` should now contain the 500 sequences retrieved initially and the 5 variant sequences.

 ## Generate a multiple sequence alignment and phylogenetic tree